fictorial/calendar-puzzle-solver/README.md

 I became curious about how one might automatically solve for all dates and, well, here we are.
-A simple algorithm finds all solutions (there are 1000s) in 10 minutes or so.
+A simple algorithm finds all solutions (there are 1000s) in less than 10 minutes.
 One solution per date is here included.

 ## Definitions